stesta/stesta.github.io/_posts/2013-09-10-recursion-using-c-lambda-expressions.markdown

 Let's sta<!--more-->rt with a common scenario, recursing through a tree.
 Imagine that we've got a tree of "Nodes".
 For our purposes a Node is just a simple class that has an Id and a way to identify its parent Node (via ParentId in this case).

-    // psuedo code for an example tree node class Node
+    // pseudo code for an example tree node class Node
     {
       int Id;